Billing and Account Management FAQs

 - No Upfront: You are billed a discounted hourly rate for every hour within the term, regardless of whether you use the RI.
 No upfront payment is required.

 The total cost of a Partial Upfront RI is less than that of a No Upfront RI.
 You can save the most by purchasing an All Upfront RI.
 You can purchase RIs for Amazon EC2, Amazon RDS, Amazon ElastiCache, Amazon Redshift, and Amazon DynamoDB.
 After purchasing the RIs, you can view the information about RIs in the respective console.
-Be sure to select the right Region using the Region Selector in the AWS Management Console.
+Be sure to select the right Region using the Region Selector in the Amazon Web Services Management Console.

 To get the maximum benefit from your RI purchase, the RI must match the attributes, such as Region and instance type, for running On-Demand Instances on your account.
 If you successfully purchase an RI and you have a running instance that matches the specifications of the RI, the billing benefit is immediately applied.
 You don’t need to restart your instances.
 After the RI term expires, you no longer receive the billing benefit or capacity reservation.
 Your instances are billed at the On-Demand Instance rates.